 Hetton Lyon Lodge No.6533 from Hetton le Hole

 Ryton St. Mary's Lodge No.6550 from Ryton, in the Tyne Valley

 In the photo above are frequent visitors to Marquis of Granby Lodge, left to right they are; WBro Paul Blacklock; WBro Harry Elliott and WBro Paul Spencer of Lennox Lodge No.123, from Richmond in the Province of Yorkshire North and East Ridings.

 A most welcome visitor in April was Bro.
 Chris Clay, one of five visitors from Lennox Lodge No.123 that evening.

-Chris was made a mason in March this year and his first outward visit to another lodge was to Marquis of Granby Lodge, in April where he observed a very similar initition ceremony to his own, barely three weeks before.
+Chris was made a mason in March this year and his first outward visit to another lodge was in April to Marquis of Granby Lodge where he observed a very similar initition ceremony to his own, barely three weeks before.